-Affiliate Marketing for Beginners: Tips for Your New Revenue Stream
+Affiliate Marketing for Beginners: New Revenue Stream Tips

 Wouldn’t it be great if you could simply refer a friend to another company, benefiting both of them while earning yourself a commission on top of that?
 Today, it really is just about that easy!
 We’re talking about affiliate marketing programs, which are similar to referral marketing programs but didn’t really become a marketing technique until the mid-’90s.